NolanNicholson/GunCon2-MiSTer/README.md

 - an installed copy of the 240p Test Suite for the core you will run
 - a keyboard with a working F10 key

-1. At the root of your SD card, back up your `MiSTer` executable (renaming it to leave it in the same directory is fine), then put the `MiSTer` executable in this folder in its place.
+1. ~~At the root of your SD card, back up your `MiSTer` executable (renaming it to leave it in the same directory is fine), then put the `MiSTer` executable in this folder in its place.~~ For now, simply run the downloader script on your MiSTer to keep its main executable up to date.

 2. In the `/linux/` folder of your SD card, back up the `zImage_dtb` kernel image file (again, renaming it is fine) and add the `zImage_dtb` file